arekom/pebble-github/README.md

 ## Updates

-- *soon* : notifications & settings panels.
+- *updates* : notifications added for testing, "shake to update" next.

 - *v1.1* : Added more colorful and detailed menu system, besides repositories now you can see all your followers.